Workers Compensation Attorney Settlement

-In some cases, the adjuster or defense attorney and the injured workers’ attorney will negotiate the estimated the permanent disability benefits.
+In some cases, the adjuster or defense attorney and the injured workers’ attorney will negotiate the estimated permanent disability benefits.
 This is where an experienced Georgia workers’ compensation attorney becomes critical to the process.
-In some cases, a medical evaluation or “PPD evaluation” by a physical therapist will assign the rating, which must be approved by the Authorized Treating Physician.
+In some cases, medical evaluation or “PPD evaluation” by a physical therapist will assign the rating, which must be approved by the Authorized Treating Physician.

 Stipulated Settlement Award

 A Stipulated Settlement Award is utilized when an injured worker has a permanent disability and requires future medical care.
 After the Georgia State Board of Workers’ Compensation approves the stipulated settlement award, weekly benefits end.
 Injured workers are responsible for future medical treatment.
-If there is a dispute as to the appropriateness of treatment incurred prior to approval of the Stipulated Settlement Award, a Georgia workers’ compensation attorney can help resolve the issue.
+If there is a dispute as to the appropriateness of treatment incurred prior to the approval of the Stipulated Settlement Award, a Georgia workers’ compensation attorney can help resolve the issue.

 Georgia Workers’ Compensation Information

 Read this post on How to Value Your Claim